conorpp/smart-shirt/README.md

 It will connect to the sensor MCU.
 Restart sensor MCU if it hangs.

+#### Output units

+Default unit scale:
+* Accelerometer: +/- 2g
+* Gyroscope:     +/- 250 deg/sec
+* Magnetometer:  0.6 uT/bit

+The Accelerometer and Gyroscope units are the maximum ranges for the ADC output.
+Since each one is signed 16 bit data, you would calculate the real value as \<signed-value\>/2^15 [g].
+If you find that the ranges saturate easily, then let me know and I can easily update it to be like +/- 4g or +/-16g, etc.

+The magnetometer is calculated simply as \<signed-value\> * 0.6 [uT].

 ### Notes

 The `npm` installation of `bluetooth-hci-socket` didn't work for me at first.
 See [this fix](http://stackoverflow.com/questions/38149603/npm-install-fails-with-error-c2373-with-vs2015-update-3/38149604#38149604) if it doesn't work.
 Try the accepted answer and try just running `npm install npm -g` all in administer cmd lines.